William Gordon, 2nd Earl of Aberdeen: Early life

-Gordon was baptized on 22 December 1679, the fourth but eldest surviving son of the George Gordon, 1st Earl of Aberdeen, and hs wife Anne Lockhart, daughter of George Lockhart of Torbreck, Sutherland.
+Gordon was baptized on 22 December 1679, the fourth but eldest surviving son of the George Gordon, 1st Earl of Aberdeen, and his wife Anne Lockhart, daughter of George Lockhart of Torbreck, Sutherland.
 After the death of his elder brother in 1691, he acquired the courtesy title of Lord Haddo.
 By about 1705, he had married Lady Mary Melville, the only daughter of the 5th Earl of Leven.

 Career

 Lord Haddo became a member of the Scottish Privy Council in 1704.
 After the Acts of Union 1707, the position of Privy councillor was abolished, but he was returned as Member of Parliament for Aberdeenshire at the 1708 British general election.
 As the eldest son of a peer, however, he was declared ineligible and was replaced by Sir Alexander Cumming, 1st Baronet a year later.
 His wife Mary died in 1710 giving birth to their second child.
 After the change of administration in 1710, he applied for a place and was granted an unpaid role as a Scottish Commissioner of chamberlainry and trade in 1711.
 He lost the post on the Hanoverian succession in 1714.
 AT the 1715 Jacobite rebellion he retired to Edinburgh and took no part.

 In about 1716, Lord Haddo married, as his second wife, Lady Susan Murray, daughter of the 1st Duke of Atholl.
 In 1718 he was Commissioner for visitation at St Andrews University.
 He succeeded to his father's titles as Earl of Aberdeen in 1720.
-In 1721, he was chosen as a representative peer for the House of Lords.
+In 1721, he was chosen as a Scottish representative peer for the House of Lords.
 His second wife also died giving birth to their last child and later he married Lady Anne Gordon, daughter of the 2nd Duke of Gordon.

-In 1732 he completed Haddo House, near Tarves in Aberdeenshire which was designed by William Adam.
+In addition to his political career, Lord Haddo was instrumental in the architectural development of his estates, notably completing Haddo House, near Tarves in Aberdeenshire in 1732, which was designed by William Adam and remains a significant example of early 18th-century Scottish architecture.